 Milestones for 2016 to 2017

 A Protocol was established for the 2016 to 2017 Milestones.
-While not applicable to the Phase III WIPs, that information is below for archival purposes.
+While not applicable to the Phase III WIPs or future milestones, that information is below for archival purposes.